SettleMint

 What the latest read means

 The latest-value endpoint reads the feed contract directly through the AggregatorV3-compatible interface.
-DALP calls latestRoundData, decimals, description, and version.
-The response includes the raw signed integer in answer and the decimal-scaled formattedAnswer.
+DALP calls latestRoundData, decimals, description, and version, then returns the raw signed integer in answer alongside the decimal-formatted formattedAnswer.
+Use it when you already know which feed address to inspect.

 If the address is not a deployed AggregatorV3-compatible feed, DALP rejects the request instead of returning a placeholder value.